 When it comes to basic workouts, you can’t go wrong with push-ups.
 They’re easy enough for beginners to learn.
 In fact, they were probably some of the first exercises you did as a child.
 As a resistance exercise, push-ups increase your muscle strength.
 This will protect your joints from injury and make it easier to do everyday tasks.
 Plus, having more muscle means that you’ll burn more calories at rest.
 It doubles as a crucial part of losing weight.1

 Push-ups target the chest, upper arm, and shoulders.
 They also engage the abs and the back.
 Depending on the type of push-up, even your legs and glutes can get toned.2

 The number of push-ups you should do to build muscle will depend on your age, fitness level, and body type.
 It will also change as you get stronger.
-However, there are guidelines that you can use as a baseline.
+However, there are guidelines that

 Start With 2–4 Sets With 8–15 Repetitions

 According to the American College of Sports Medicine, 2 to 4 sets of an exercise will boost strength and power.
 And 8 to 15 repetitions within the same set will strengthen the muscle.